oracc/oracc-rest/README.md

 -   OS X: `brew install jq`
 -   Ubuntu: `sudo apt-get install jq`

+You can check that jq has been installed with `jq --version`

 For more installation instructions and options, see [the tool's official page](https://stedolan.github.io/jq/download/).